 We are thinking of residing, but not replacing the roof as it is fairly new.
 We want to include a natural stone winding walkway to the front door and are open to replacing the double front doors, although they are really pretty and add a beautiful decorative touch to the interior entryway.
 A single door with sidelites would be acceptable.
 The neighbors' houses coming up a long pipestem [access road] are: First house is red brick with black shutters and light gray trim, and second house is almost a creamy yellowish brick with deep chocolate brown shutters.

 While all 3 houses are about the same size, they are different.
 Our house is separated from the others because it sits on a hill and is the last house at the end of the pipestem.
 We have a huge front yard (wooded) and a wrap-around porch, which the other houses do not.

 - I am thinking of going with a deep sage green colored siding, black shutters, white trim around the windows, white porch trim, and white garage, etc.

 - I've considered a black front door with a decorative glass panel of some kind at the top with matching sidelites and then a solid white garage door, perhaps trimmed out in black up against the sage vinyl siding.

-Jackie Craven, Architecture Guide, says:You sure DO have a lot of snow!
+Jackie Craven, About.com Architecture, says:You sure DO have a lot of snow!
 Once the snow has melted, I imagine that your black roof is very visible.
 And that's OK!
 White and black is a traditional scheme used for many Colonial style homes, like this historic Colonial Revival mansion.